How To Play Online Bingo

 Beyond that, there are many factors to consider depending on how much time and energy you want to spend on deciding where to play.
 We cover all of these in our reviews:

-• The bingo software and network – this will affect what types of bingo are on offer and how busy it is.
-The busier the bingo rooms, the higher the variance of the bingo play – i.e. more players means fewer but bigger wins.
+- How many players there are in the bingo rooms.
+The busier they are, the higher the variance of the bingo play – i.e. more players means fewer but bigger wins.

-• The bingo software also affects the user interface i.e. how you actually buy tickets and play the game.
+- The user interface i.e. how you actually buy tickets and play the game.
 Later in this guide, we cover this process in detail for most types of bingo software.

-• Is there a no deposit bonus offer?
+- Is there a no deposit bingo offer?
 These used to be lots of these but now they are quite rare.
 A no deposit offer allows you to try out the games without making a deposit, but you will still have to verify your age and identity before playing.

-• What is the selection of slots like (and table games or scratchcards if these are of interest to you)?
+- What is the selection of slot games like (and other types of games such as table games or scratchcards if these are of interest to you)?

-• Does it work well on all devices that you intend to play on?
+- Does the bingo lobby work well on all devices that you intend to play on?

 Don’t know where to start?
-Try Tombola or else a well established Virtue Fusion or Entain bingo site with an attractive and easy to understand welcome offer – such as Sun Bingo (Virtue Fusion) or Coral Bingo (Entain).
+Try tombola or else a well established Playtech or Entain bingo site with an attractive and easy to understand welcome offer – such as Sun Bingo (Playtech) or Coral Bingo (Entain).
 At these sites, there’s lots of different games to choose from, plenty of player promotions and lively, hosted chat.

 Opening and funding an account

-Before going through the sign-up process with any bingo site it is important to follow some basic safety precautions; you will be sending personal information, which could be used for identity theft, over the internet so do make sure that the device you are using to do so is free of malware etc and that your connection is secure.
+Before going through the sign-up process with any bingo site it is important to follow some basic safety precautions; you will be sending personal information, which could be used for identity theft, over the internet so do make sure that the device you are using to do so has been checked for viruses, malware etc and that your connection is secure.
 This is NOT a good time to be using public wi-fi!

 You will also need to create a user name and password (and at some sites, a chat name which is not the same as your user name).
 Since real money is involved, it is extremely important to make sure that the password is secure – and that means difficult to guess and not the same as any of your other passwords!
 (Don’t worry if you forget your password though as you will normally be able to reset it via the email address or phone number you supplied when you registered).

-If you need to play through your deposit in order to receive the bonus, make sure you read the terms and conditions as there may be restrictions on what you play it through on – if it says “spend £10 on bingo tickets” and you play the £10 on slots, you won’t receive the bonus.
+If you need to play through your deposit in order to receive the bonus, make sure you read the terms and conditions as there may be restrictions on what you play it through on – if it says “spend £10 on bingo tickets” and you play the £10 on slots (or in some cases in the wrong bingo room), you won’t receive the bonus.

 Another thing to know about bonuses is that at many bingo sites any cash you have in your account will be used first and the bonus will not come into play unless you have no cash left – so if you are lucky with your cash and the bonus has a short expiry you may not get round to using it in time!